Breast Cancer Treatment: An Overview

-The most commonly used and historically effective adjuvant breast cancer therapies include radiation treatment, chemical therapy (or ‘chemotherapy’), and hormone therapy (sometimes called endocrine therapy).
-Those are the main tried-and-tested treatments for successfully treating breast cancer.
-There are additional ‘supplemental‘ treatments which might increase the effectiveness of the above, but essentially surgical intervention, along with chemical, radiation, and hormonal treatments, is the ‘first line‘ of treatment for breast cancer.
+The above are the main treatments for successfully treating breast cancer.
+There are additional supplemental treatments which might increase the effectiveness of the above, but essentially surgical intervention, along with chemical, radiation, and hormonal treatments, is the first line of treatment for breast cancer.

-Treatments are well planned and sequential, and the choice of a given treatment modality will mostly depend on whether the cancer is being treated at a local or at a systemic level.
+Your breast cancer team will plan the treatments and they are usually sequential.
+So, the choice of a given treatment modality will mostly depend on whether the cancer is being treated at a local or at a systemic level.
 And remember, that almost 90% of breast cancers are curable.

 If your breast cancer physicians discover and treat the breast cancer while still contained in the breast regions, the treatment is called a localized treatment.
 In addition to removing the existing cancer, the concern is that the breast cancer can return to the same area.

-Chemotherapy or hormone therapy might be applied, even for localized breast cancer treatment, depending on the nature of an individual tumor.
-But, if there is evidence that the breast cancer has spread or ‘metastasized‘ to the lymph nodes, (which would then be considered an advanced stage III or stage IV breast cancer), the treatment would be more ‘systemic‘ in nature.
-At that point surgery alone can’t be curative, and treating a systemic breast cancer is really the area where therapy with medicines comes into its forte.
+Doctors may apply chemotherapy or hormone therapy, even for localized breast cancer, depending on the nature of an individual tumor.
+But, if there is evidence that the breast cancer has spread or metastasized to the lymph nodes, (which would then be considered an advanced stage III or stage IV breast cancer), the treatment would be more systemic in nature.
+At that point surgery alone can not be curative and treating a systemic breast cancer is really the area where therapy with medicines comes into its forte.

 Adjuvant vs Neo-adjuvant breast cancer treatments

-An adjuvant breast cancer therapy is one applied after the initial surgery, or at the same time.
-Most of the time, surgery is the main or ‘primary‘ treatment, while radiation, chemotherapy, and hormone therapy are given as systemic breast cancer therapies.
+An adjuvant breast cancer therapy is one that doctors prescribe after the initial surgery, or at the same time.
+Most of the time, surgery is the main or primary treatment, while radiation, chemotherapy, and hormone therapy are given as systemic breast cancer therapies.

 Breast cancer surgical interventions

-Diagnosis and subsequent treatment of breast cancer usually involves a certain amount of either major, or minor surgery.
+Diagnosis and subsequent breast cancer treatments usually involve a certain amount of either major or minor surgery.